xtensor-stack/xtensor/docs/source/container.rst

     #include "xtensor/xarray.hpp"
     #include "xtensor/xnoalias.hpp"

-    // a, b, and c are xt::arrays previously initialized xt::noalias(b) = a + c;
+    // a, b, and c are xt::xarrays previously initialized xt::noalias(b) = a + c;
     // Even if b has to be reshaped, a+c will be assigned directly to it
     // No temporary variable will be involved